 - Ensure that your organization and the Evergreen State College have a signed Internship Site Agreement (PDF) on record.
 For more information, please refer to the Site Agreement webpage.

 - Your primary responsibility is to support the intern's learning, to provide training and oversight as needed, to keep track of the intern's progress throughout the quarter, and to submit your assessment of the intern's progress to the faculty sponsor.

-- Keep in mind that, while we hope the intern's work will help your organization, the internship is intended primarily to benefit the student and enhance his/her learning.
+- Keep in mind that, while we hope the intern's work will help your organization, the internship is intended primarily to benefit the student and enhance their learning.

 - Make sure you've read the internship contract, and that you and the student are in agreement about:

-You do not have to answer these questions in writing your evaluation; they're just suggestions to help you reflect on the intern's performance and write a thorough evaluation of the his/her work.
+You do not have to answer these questions in writing your evaluation; they’re just suggestions to help you reflect on the intern’s performance and write a thorough evaluation of their work.

 - Has the intern developed an adequate understanding of your organization's purpose and functions?

-- How well has the intern succeeded in performing routine tasks associated with his or her position?
+- How well has the intern succeeded in performing routine tasks associated with their position?

 - In what specific ways, if any, has the intern contributed to the ongoing program of the organization?